 Simple Way to Optimize Your Time to Work Efficiently

-For some of you listening, it might be just as easy as seeing the deficit in amount of time worked and actually product that was created and then fix it.
+For some of you, it might be just as easy as seeing the deficit in the amount of time worked and actual product that was created and then fix it.

 So I set up an experiment and the results of this were amazing and really told me what was going on so that I could figure out how to steward my time better.